Improve Operational Efficiency: Steps and Techniques

 Foster a Culture of Efficiency

-Create an organizational culture that values and rewards efficiency:
+Create a company culture that values and rewards efficiency:

 • Recognize and celebrate efficiency improvements